petter-holmberg/cpp-ref/classes.md

 If you need type conversions on all parameters to a function (including the one that would otherwise be pointed to by the this pointer), the function must be a non-member.
 [Meyers05](#Meyers05) §24

+### Exception guarantees

+Provide the strongest possible exception guarantee for each function, and document it.
+A function can usually offer a guarantee no stronger than the weakest guarantee of the functions it calls.
+[Meyers05](#Meyers05) §29, [Sutter02](#Sutter02) §22, [Sutter05](#Sutter05) §71

+Never make exception safety an afterthought.
+Exception safety affects a class's design.
+It is never "just an implementation detail".
+[Sutter99](#Sutter99) §5

+Observe the canonical exception-safety rules:  [Sutter99](#Sutter99) §8-18
+1. Never allow an exception to escape from a destructor or from an overloaded operator delete() or operator delete[](); write every destructor and deallocation function as though it had an exception specification of `throw()` (in C++1, use `nothrow`).
+2. Always use the [RAII Idiom](#RAII) to isolate resource ownership and management.
+3. In each function, take all the code that might emit an exception and do all that work safely off to the side.
+Only then, when you know that the real work has succeeded, should you modify the program state (and clean up) using only non-throwing operations.

+#### No-fail Guarantee

+The No-fail Guarantee is the strongest: The function simply cannot fail.
+The caller doesn't need to check for any errors.
+A prerequisite for any destructor, deallocation function or `swap` function.

+#### Strong Guarantee

+The Strong Guarantee is to ensure that failure leaves the program in the (visible) state it was before the call, (unwinding back to that state if necessary) so that nothing has changed in case of failure.
+The immediate caller should check for failures (if it can handle them correctly on that level) but doesn't need to worry about having changed state just by making the failed call.

+The Strong Guarantee can often be implemented via copy-and-swap, but the Strong Guarantee is not practical for all functions.
+[Meyers05](#Meyers05) §29

+#### Basic Guarantee

+The Basic Guarantee is to ensure that the function either totally succeeds and reaches the intended target state, or it fails and leaves the program in state that is valid (but not predictable).
+The caller needs to check the state on failure and handle it appropriately.

+Anything less than the Basic Guarantee is to be considered a bug!

+### Coding style

+Avoid using leading underscore to indicate private members, this form of naming is reserved for the compiler and may cause naming conflicts.
+[Sutter05](#Sutter05) §0

+Keep a class and its non-member function interface in the same namespace.
+Keep classes and functions in different namespaces if they are not specifically intended to work together.
+Especially important for templated functions or operators.
+[Sutter05](#Sutter05) §57 §58

 Class types
 -----------